 I was excited to score a roundtrip ticket to Bellingham, WA for $80 give or take!
 My friend, Justin, was able to join me.
 That helped with the costs of car rental and hotels (no airbnb back then or I hadn’t heard of it yet).

 Back in 2007, I didn’t have a smart phone or a digital camera.
 All of my pictures were from an old school cell phone and a film camera!
 I’m not convinced that I ever developed all of those pictures.
 Maybe looking for that role of film will be today’s quest (it wasn’t and I never found it).

 The flight to Bellingham was non-stop.
 However, the fog was too thick to land immediately and after circling around for awhile, we had to make an unscheduled fuel stop in Moses Lake.
 For an unsavvy traveler like myself, this was exciting!

 Justin and I stayed in Bellingham the entire trip and took a day trip to Seattle.
 We went to Pike Place Market (I recommend going), the original Starbucks (meh), and the Seattle Aquarium (go!)

 Pike Place Market is so famous and written about a lot.
 I feel we could’ve visited there multiple days and still not have explored in depth.
 I really enjoyed the fish throwing!
 Also, this is where I bought some souvenirs, including some cool cat artwork as gift to my then-boyfriend (not the guy I traveled with).

 I really wanted to visit the original Starbucks for some reason.
-It was fine, but there really is so much great coffee around, I wouldn’t feel the need to go back.
+When in Seattle… It was fine, but there really is so much great coffee around, I wouldn’t feel the need to go back.

 Seattle Aquarium is close to the Pike Place Market and this was high on my wishlist.
 It was cool.
 I would absolutely visit again.
 I bought recycled poop gift bags there.
 Yes, seriously.